-With summer officially here, your pets will be clamoring to go outside and run around in the yard.
-In order to keep your dogs and cats safe, however, it’s incredibly important to be aware of the type of harmful plants that could be around your home.
+During summer, your pets will be clamoring to go outside and run around in the yard.
+In order to keep your dogs and cats safe, however, it’s incredibly important to be aware of the type of harmful plants that could be in and around your home.

 ProFlowers has put together a comprehensive list of 199 Poisonous Plants to keep an eye out for.
 Most of these plants are safe to grow and keep in your home, but should be avoided if you’re concerned of accidental ingestion from a hungry pet or curious child.
 Look through the list of plant names and make sure no one in your home is at risk!